 Handicapping 101: Playing Pedigrees on Muddy Tracks

-A rain-soaked track officially labeled sloppy and sealed, that’s where pedigrees can come into play
+A rain-soaked track officially labeled wet fast—that’s one place where pedigree handicapping can come into play.

-When handicapping major races like the Kentucky Derby (gr.
-I), it’s easy to be overwhelmed by the amount of data available to help you make your selections.
+When handicapping major races like the Kentucky Derby (G1), it’s easy to be overwhelmed by the amount of data available to help you make your selections.

 Fractional times?
 Workouts?
 Running styles?
 Pedigrees?
 Jockey assignments?
 Post positions?
 Obscure statistics?
 It can be hard to weigh all of these factors and come up with confident bets.